shark764/level-up-mobile-app/README.md

 - Make sure that you have installed one Android emulator or plugged a real device.
 - Make sure that adb server is running y detecting your real device.
 - Make sure to add the ANDROID_HOME and ANDROID_SDK OS path values.
-- Make sure that Metro server is running (instructions section - step 3).
+- Make sure that Metro server is running (Run instructions section - step 3).

 ## Run tests